kisom/rawk/page/sfnet/what.md

 compliant syntax to support the maximum number of systems and requires only a markdown parser and the standard unix tools (grep and sed in particular).

+for example, this entire site consists of a tree of markdown files converted by rawk to static html via a makefile. to see the source this was generated from, take a look at [the github repo](https://github.com/kisom/rawk/tree/master/page). this site uses smu (see below) as the markdown processor.

 rawk should be fed a tree containing markdown files and any other components to the site. it will copy that tree over to a build directory and convert all markdown files to full pages to create a site with consistent headers,